Benchopt: Reproducible, efficient and collaborative optimization benchmarks: The Benchopt library

 \section{The Benchopt library}

-The \Benchopt{} library aims to provide a test bed to benchmark algorithms for optimization in ML, where the problems depend on some input dataset $\mathcal D$.
+The \Benchopt{} library aims to provide a \rebuttal{standard toolset and structure to implement} benchmarks for optimization in ML, where the problems depend on some input dataset $\mathcal D$.
 The considered problems are of the form